Sesto Pals: Early life

 Simion "Senia" Shestopal, the scion of a Ukrainian Jewish family, was born in Odessa, officially on September 18, 1913, but more likely on September 5, 1912.
-According to literary historian Ovid Crohmălniceanu, his familiarity with Jewish mythology and the Hebrew language can be read as a clue that he was enlisted in a cheder.
-He lived in Odessa with his parents and his brother Fima until 1920, when they were chased out of the country by the revolutionary war.
+The writer's father, known later in life as "Emanoil Șestopali", was a Stambuliote Jew who had taken Italian citizenship.
+According to literary historian Ovid Crohmălniceanu, the poet's own familiarity with Jewish mythology and the Hebrew language can be read as a clue that he was enlisted in a cheder.
+S. Sfarti, who worked with the poet-engineer in the 1950s, notes that his name was unusual in his adoptive Romania, making his ethnicity hard to pin down, and never discussed at his office.
+The family name probably originated in a Russian moniker for "six fingers" or "six toes", and Simion bragged that he himself had inherited an extra toe.

-His father obtained protection status from the Italian diplomatic mission, before moving with his family to Romania and legally changing his name to Emanoil Șestopali.
+Simion lived in Odessa with his parents and his brother Fima until 1920, when they were chased out of the country by the revolutionary war.
+His father continued to enjoy protection from the Italian diplomatic mission, before moving with his family to Romania and legally changing his name.
+In 1922, a tribunal in Covurlui County registered his renunciation of Italian citizenship.
 Simion's mother, Berta née Berman, later arranged for her own relatives to settle in the new country.
-They lived in Galați, where Simion and Fima began their schooling, until 1923, then moved to Bucharest.
+They lived in Galați, where Simion and Fima began their schooling, until 1923, then moved to Bucharest; in the 1930s, their home address was at No 6 on Brâncoveanu Street.

 Simion enlisted at the Matei Basarab High School, where he was colleagues with poet Gherasim Luca.
 Sharing a school-desk, the two became close friends.
 They also associated with Aurel Baranga, who was in the same school, but slightly younger.
 Their circle also included female colleagues and admirers, among them Henriette Iacobsohn, future wife of the cartoonist Saul Steinberg, and Amelia Pavel, later an essayist and art historian.
 Pavel, who vacationed with Simion at Sovata in summer 1930, remembered him as a "nice and well-behaved youth".
 Nevertheless, all three young men made a habit of deriding cultural conventions: Pals was almost expelled from school when he burst out laughing during a lecture on poet-laureate Vasile Alecsandri.
 In 1930, having kept up with the Western European and Romanian avant-garde, Luca founded the radical youth magazine Alge ("Algae"), with collaborations from Șestopali (the nominal "chief editor"), Baranga, and Jules Perahim; they were later joined by Paul Păun. Șestopali experimented with literary pseudonyms, sometimes signing his work for Alge as D. Amprent and then, for the first time ever, Sesto Pals.
 A quasi-anagram of his Romanian name-and-initial, it was sometimes corrected to Șesto Pals in later reference, but the poet always signed his work sans diacritic.
-The family name probably originated in a Russian moniker for "six fingers" or "six toes", and Șestopali bragged that he himself had inherited an extra toe.